dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 **Hapi** is an open-source and rich Node.js framework created and actively maintained by [Eran Hammer](https://twitter.com/eranhammer).
 Hapi is a rich framework for building applications and services.
 It enables developers to focus on writing reusable application logic instead of spending time building infrastructure.

 Several organizations such as _Paypal_, _Vendigo_, _Clarify_, _Pling_, and _Npm_ already use **Hapi** in production. **Hapi** is a framework that gives you greater flexibility when compared to other Node.js frameworks.
 It is also perfect for grounds up development.
 The [documentation](https://hapijs.com/tutorials) is detailed, and there is a [vibrant](https://gitter.im/hapijs/hapi) [community](http://webchat.freenode.net/?channels=hapi) of users.
-Furthermore, there are dozens of [plugins](https://hapijs.com/plugins) for virtually any functionality you are trying to build in your application.
+Furthermore, there are dozens of [plugins](https://hapijs.com/plugins) for virtually any feature you are trying to build into your application.

 ## Hapi Features